Baldwin III of Jerusalem: Byzantine betrothal

 Prince Raynald was captured during a raiding expedition in late 1161.
 The Antiochene barons invited Baldwin to assume regency, apparently distrusting Constance because of her Byzantine leanings.
-He appointed Joscelin of Courtenay to govern the important fief of Harim, rebuilt a fort on the Orontes, declared that Constance's son Bohemond III was the rightful prince, and decreed that Patriarch Aimery should rule during the prince's minority, a decision against which Constance appealed to Constantinople.
+He appointed Joscelin of Courtenay to govern the important fief of Harim, rebuilt a fort on the Orontes, declared that Constance's son Bohemond III was the rightful prince, and decreed that Patriarch Aimery should rule during Bohemond's minority, a decision against which Constance appealed to Constantinople.

 By 1162, Manuel had still not married Melisende of Tripoli.
 Baldwin, who had arrived in Tripoli to bid farewell to the prospective empress, sent an ultimatum demanding the end to the prevarications in mid-1162.
 The imperial court finally announced that the emperor would not marry Melisende.
 Baldwin was gravely offended, but a further shock ensued when he traveled to Antioch and found Byzantine envoys Alexios Komnenos and John Kamateros negotiating the emperor's marriage with Constance's daughter, Maria.
 Lewis argues that the decision given to Baldwin by Manuel was only a diplomatic courtesy, and that the emperor expected Baldwin to select Maria because an alliance with Antioch was obviously more desirable to Constantinople.
 Baldwin, though deeply affronted, restrained his anger out of regard for Maria.
 In any case, he could not afford to oppose Manuel and so agreed to the Antiochene match.
 The Byzantines simultaneously established Maria's mother, Constance, as the ruler of the principality.